-Reasons For Reappropriations Requests from the 2020/2021 fiscal year General Fund and Capital Improvement Fund City of Kirkwood
+City of Kirkwood General Fund and Capital Improvement Fund Reasons For Reappropriations Requests from the 2020/2021 fiscal year

-Reason for Reappropriations Estimated Completion Date 1 Urban Forestry donations that are anticipated to be unused as of March 31, 2020 2020/2021 2 Linatex target backing curtains for the pistol range, which are being ordered and should be delivered in March, but could possibly not be delivered until April.
+Reason for Reappropriations Estimated Completion Date 1 Urban Forestry donations that are anticipated to be unused as of March 31, 2020 2020/2021 7 2 Linatex target backing curtains for the pistol range, which are being ordered and should be delivered in March, but could possibly not be delivered until April.
 2020/2021 3 The project is nearing completion and is expected to be approved by the City Council in April.
 2020/2021 4 This is an on-call contract for training and updating MicroPaver 2020/2021 5 The vest cover purchases are ongoing, accompanying vest replacement.
-2020/2021 9 Funding for leadership training for six officers was approved 1/14/2020 by City Council.
+2020/2021 9 6 Funding for leadership training for six officers was approved 1/14/2020 by City Council.
 The date that the training is available has moved from March 2-6, 2020 to April 6-10, 2020.
 Registration will take place in this fiscal year, but travel expenses will not be used until April 2020.
-2020/2021 7 One marked patrol vehicle and one unmarked vehicle have expected delivery dates of February 2020, but re-appropriation is being requested in the event the manufacturer has delays.
-In addition, one other marked vehicle order was canceled by the manufacturer, and reappropriation is needed so the vehicle can be re-ordered.
-2020/2021 8 This project is finishing up, currently delayed due to Winter weather 2020/2021 6 This project is finishing up, currently delayed due to Winter weather 2020/2021 10 Remaining sidewalk funds being requested to be re-appropriated 2020/2021 1 11 Remaining sidewalk funds being requested to be re-appropriated 2020/2021
+2020/2021 7 E-Procurement and Contract Management Software - Proposals are in review.
+2020/2021 80 One marked patrol vehicle and one unmarked vehicle have expected delivery dates of February 2020, but re-appropriation is being requested in the event the manufacturer has delays.
+In addition, one other marked vehicle order was canceled by the manufacturer, and re-appropriation is needed so the vehicle can be re-ordered.
+2020/2021 6 This project is finishing up, currently delayed due to Winter weather 2020/2021 10 This project is finishing up, currently delayed due to Winter weather 2020/2021 11 11 Remaining sidewalk funds being requested to be re-appropriated 2020/2021 12 Remaining sidewalk funds being requested to be re-appropriated 2020/2021 13 Remaining sidewalk funds being requested to be re-appropriated 2020/2021 4 14 The Geyer Rd.
+Phase I project is anticipated to be bid out in early 2020, these funds are used for the consultant's evaluation of the bids.
+2020/2021

-Reasons For Reappropriations Requests from the 2020/2021 fiscal year General Fund and Capital Improvement Fund City of Kirkwood
+City of Kirkwood General Fund and Capital Improvement Fund Reasons For Reappropriations Requests from the 2020/2021 fiscal year